uetchy/middleman-fontcustom/README.md

 ## License

-Copyright (C) 2014 Yasuaki Uechi. see LICENSE.md for further details.
+see LICENSE.md for further details.